 IF WE DO NOTHING, COMPLAINING WILL BE ALL WE HAVE LEFT!

 Here are two proposals that the Planning Staff came up with.
 The farthest one has a FAR of .44 which allows for 67 homes.
 The closer one has a FAR of .50 which would allow for 159 homes.
 If the developer gets a .75 FAR, he could potentially build 240 new homes.

-For any inquiries, questions or suggestions, please email us at or fill out the form at right.
+For any inquiries, questions or suggestions, please email us at:

 Donate by Check

 If PayPal is not your thing, feel free to send us a check :

 Make checks payable to: SSARPC